cyrusimap/cyrus-imapd/doc/source/imap/admin/sieve.rst

 Sieve scripts can be used to automatically delete or forward messages; to send autoreplies; to sort them in folders; to mark messages as read or flagged; to test messages for spam or viruses; or to reject messages at or after delivery. `Sieve.info <http://sieve.info>`_ has more information on sieve and its uses.

 There's a `good sieve reference <http://thsmi.github.io/sieve-reference/en/index.html>`_ online which describes the language.

+For those who prefer a client to write code in, Sieve.info has a `list of desktop, web and command line clients <http://sieve.info/clients>`_.